c3se/gts-course/lectures/slides.md

   * Network card
   * GPU card
     * VRAM
-* Some of these components are somtimes incorporated
+* Some of these components are sometimes incorporated

 # What is a computer cluster